 When God incarnate came to work, John the Baptist bore witness that the Lord Jesus was the redeeming Lamb, just as it says in John 1:29, “Behold the Lamb of God, which takes away the sin of the world.”

-The Lord Jesus worked among man for three and a half years, during which time He healed the sick, cast out demons, performed miracles and wonders, and bestowed rich blessings upon mankind; He tolerated and forgave man, and in the end was crucified as the sin offering for mankind; He absolved man’s sins with His precious blood and completed the work of redeeming mankind.
-Just as the Lord Jesus said, “For this is my blood of the new testament, which is shed for many for the remission of sins” (Mat 26:28).
+The Lord Jesus worked among man for three and a half years, during which time He healed the sick, cast out demons, performed miracles and wonders, and bestowed rich blessings upon mankind; He tolerated and forgave man, and in the end was crucified as the sin offering for mankind; He completed the work of redeeming mankind.
 It can be seen from the work of the Lord Jesus that, He saved those who lived under the law, and satisfied their wish of receiving an offering sufficient to atone for their sins.
 After His crucifixion, man no longer needed to make sin offerings and had only to accept the Lord Jesus as their Savior for their sins to be forgiven.
 In this way, the sins of man were no longer a barrier to his coming before God and were no longer the leverage by which Satan accused man.
 Because of this, the people of Israel, who had been living under the law, could walk away from the laws and were qualified to come before the Lord Jesus, praying for His pardon and grace, and thus mankind could continue to exist and have developed until this day.
 From all of this, we can appreciate that there is profound significance behind the Lord Jesus being called the redeeming Lamb.

 “Even though He Himself knew that the responsibility He needed to take on in the flesh was so immense, and how cruel the pain He would face would be, when He saw mankind helpless in sin, when He saw the wretchedness of their lives and their feeble struggles under the law, He felt more and more grief, and became more and more anxious to save mankind from sin.
 No matter what kind of difficulties He would face or what kind of pain He would suffer, He became more and more resolute to redeem mankind living in sin.
 During this process, you could say that the Lord Jesus began to understand more and more clearly the work He needed to do and what He had been entrusted with.
 He also became increasingly eager to complete the work He was to take on—to take on all of mankind’s sins, to atone for mankind so that they no longer lived in sin and God would be able to forget man’s sins because of the sin offering, allowing Him to further His work of saving mankind.
 It could be said that in the Lord Jesus’ heart, He was willing to offer Himself up for mankind, to sacrifice Himself.
 He was also willing to act as a sin offering, to be nailed to the cross, and He was eager to complete this work.
 When He saw the miserable conditions of human’s lives, He wanted even more to fulfill His mission as quickly as possible, without the delay of a single minute or second.
 When He had such a feeling of urgency, He was not thinking of how great His own pain would be, nor did He think any longer of how much humiliation He would have to endure—He held just one conviction in His heart: As long as He offered up Himself, as long as He was nailed to the cross as a sin offering, God’s will would be carried out and He would be able to commence new work.
 Mankind’s lives in sin, their state of existing in sin would be completely changed.
 His conviction and what He was determined to do were related to saving man, and He had only one objective: to do God’s will, so that He could successfully begin the next stage in His work.”

 From these two passages of words, we can even more feel God’s true love for us mankind.
 The supreme God, the Creator and Master of heavens and earth and all things, became an ordinary and normal person, humbly hidden in the flesh.
 He had to take on work an ordinary person cannot handle, while also endure suffering that ordinary people cannot withstand.
 From when the Lord Jesus officially began fulfilling His ministry to the time of His being crucified, He suffered humiliation and pain in the extreme and endured the rejection and condemnation of corrupt mankind.
 God is holy, yet He had to live together with filthy and corrupt mankind—the suffering He endured was too great!
 The Lord Jesus clearly knew that the path of the cross was fraught with hardships and that He would suffer great pain both physically and spiritually.
 But for the sake of redeeming all mankind, He willingly offered Himself up as a sin offering and was nailed to the cross for mankind.
 From the redemption work of the Lord Jesus, we can come to a better understanding of the appellation “the redeeming Lamb.”
-Besides, the work done by the Lord Jesus laid a firm foundation and paved the way for God’s next stage of work of thoroughly saving mankind.
-The Lord Jesus prophesied that He would come again in the last days to do the work of judgment and chastisement, through which He would completely rid us of our sins and release us from the bondage of sin.
-The Bible says, “For the time is come that judgment must begin at the house of God” (1 Pe 4:17).
+Besides, the Lord Jesus’ love for mankind is not only that He redeemed mankind from sin as a sin offering, but also that He will come again in the last days to bestow upon people more truths and do the work of judgment and chastisement, through which He will completely rid us of our sins and release us from the bondage of sin.
+The Bible says, “I have yet many things to say to you, but you cannot bear them now.
+However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come” (Jhn 16:12-13).
+“For the time is come that judgment must begin at the house of God” (1 Pe 4:17).
 “Who are kept by the power of God through faith to salvation ready to be revealed in the last time” (1 Pe 1:5).
-“I have yet many things to say to you, but you cannot bear them now.
-However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come” (Jhn 16:12-13).
 From this we can see that the Lord Jesus has prepared a greater salvation for us in the last days, which is that He will come back to continue the work of saving man, expressing the truth to thoroughly save us from corruption.
 This is because though we have been redeemed by the Lord Jesus and had our sins absolved, our sinful nature still remains and we are still slaves to the cycle of sinning in the daytime and confessing them at night.
 Therefore, when the Lord Jesus comes back, He will continue saving us.
 Isn’t God’s love for us too great and deep?

 Dear brothers and sisters, I’m sure that through such communication, we have all understood why we call the Lord Jesus the redeeming Lamb as well as the significance behind this appellation.
 I believe every one of you, just like me, is looking forward to the Lord’s returning to fully save us from the degenerate life of sinning by day and confessing by night, so that we can be thoroughly cleansed and changed and enter into the kingdom of heaven with God.